Cataract Phaco Surgery Overview

 A nurse will give you details on how to look after your eye.

-You will be given eye drops before you go home to use for 8 weeks.
-These help to prevent infection and reduce swelling.
+You will be given eye drops before you go home to use for 8 weeks (print cataract-surgery-drops-schedule).
+These drops help prevent infection and reduce inflammation.

 You should be able to go home 2 – 3 hours after the operation.
 You must arrange for a friend or relative to collect you and accompany you home.
 It is common for eyes to be watery and a little blurry for the first 24 hours.
 The eyes improve gradually over the next few days.